tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 When faced with these multi-language documentation challenges, hiring managers often search for technical writers who are former programmers to do the tasks.
 There are a good number of technical writers who were once programmers, and they can command more respect and competition for these developer documentation jobs.

 But even developers will not know more than a few languages.
-Finding a technical writer who commands a high degree of English language fluency in addition to possessing a deep technical knowledge of Java, Python, C++, .NET, Ruby, and more is like finding a unicorn.
+Finding a technical writer who commands a high degree of English language fluency in addition to possessing a deep technical knowledge of Java, Python, C++, .NET, Ruby, in addition to mastering docs tools to facilitate the authoring/publishing process from beginning to end is like finding a unicorn.
 (In other words, these technical writers don't really exist.)

 If you find one of these technical writers, the person is likely making a small fortune in contracting rates and has a near limitless choice of jobs.
 Companies often list knowledge of multiple programming languages as a requirement, but they realize they'll never find a candidate who is both a William Shakespeare and a Steve Wozniak.